 There are many natural predators that koalas face, too, as well as habitat destruction.
 They are likely to be easy prey for dogs, owls, and dingoes.
 However, as many are found in built-up areas across Australia, they may also be at risk of getting hit by road vehicles.

 Koalas tend to live a fairly sleepy life.
 They are known to snooze up to 18 hours each day!
-Nice work if you can get it – though many previously thought that their long slumbers were as a result of them getting high off eucalyptus!
+Nice work if you can get it – although many previously thought that their long slumbers were a result of them getting high off eucalyptus!

-Do you have any fun or interesting facts about koalas the we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about the koala?
+Share them in the comments below!